uktrade/iigb-beta-content/content/_labels/labels.md

 search_error:
  de_DE: Ein Fehler ist aufgetreten.
 Bitte melden sie ihn
  en_US: An error has occurred.
 Please contact your administrator
  zh_CN: An error has occurred.
-Please contact your administrator:CN
+Please contact your administrator
  ja_JP: An error has occurred.
 Please contact your administrator
  es_ES: An error has occurred.
 Please contact your administrator
  pt_BR: An error has occurred.
 Please contact your administrator